DrKryptoMed/DrKryptoMed.github.io/README.md

 ## 👨‍💻 About Me
 - 🎓 **Clinical Base:** BSc in Anatomy, MSc in Public Health & current MBBS Student.
 - 🌍 **System Perspective:** Training in Genomics and Bioinformatics focusing on Cancer Dataset.
-- 🧪 **Digital Toolkit:** Certified in Data Analytics, currently mastering AI/ML for Healthcare and a fullstack vibecoder.
+- 🧪 **Digital Toolkit:** Certified in Data Science, currently mastering AI, Ml/MLOps for Healthcare and a fullstack Dev.
 - 🧬 **The Goal:** Utilizing an integrated approach in **Computational Oncology** to improve late-stage cancer prediction and personalized care.

 ---